kylemanna/blog.kylemanna.com/_posts/2016-09-08-google-chrome-aw-snap.md

 ## Aw, Snap!

-For the longest time I ran Google Chrome (v53.0.2785.92 at the time of writing) package from the AUR.
+For the longest time I ran Google Chrome (v53.0.2785.92 at the time of writing) package from the AUR on Arch Linux.
 When I did the initial research between Chrome and Chromium, it seemed that Chrome was simpler as it came things like Flash player and PDF viewer out of the box.
 And that was life until maybe a month or so ago.

 More recently, Google Chrome has made a habit of saying "Aw, Snap!".
 ![Google Chrome - Aw, Snap!](http://i.imgur.com/sebgnJ7.png)